DrBubble/ArduinoOS/README.md

 In order to require the free stack use the function ````freeStack````.
 Keep in mind that this function will require a bit of stack itself.
 <div id='id-Stack'/>
 ####Stack
 A Stack is a data type which allows putting (push) data on it and then take (pop) it from up to down.
 For more information see [Wikipedia](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).
-Various operatings like calling functions require space on the stack.
+Various operations like calling functions require space on the stack.
 ArduinoOS will reserve stack space for every thread.
 In order to influence the stack space use ```InitTaskWithStackSize``` or ```InitTaskWithStackSizeAndArgument``` when creating a new thread.

 Example:
 ``` c++